CBIIT/beautiful-jekyll/vae_with_pytorch.md

 Finally, take a look in ```subprocess_out_and_err.txt``` to ensure that the default settings we specified in the ```&default_model``` section of the input file ```vae_with_pytorch.in``` had an effect when CANDLE ran the model script ```main.py```.
 You should see now that only two epochs total have been run!

-Here is a "diff" summary of the CANDLE-related changes we made to the model script reinforcing that generally just two simple changes need to be made to your model script in order to make it CANDLE-compliant: (1) specifying the hyperparameters in the ```hyperparams``` dictionary and (2) returning a metric of a hyperparameter set such as the validation loss in the ```val_to_return``` variable:
+Here is a "diff" summary of the CANDLE-related changes we made to the model script reinforcing that generally just two simple changes need to be made to your model script in order to make it CANDLE-compliant: (1) specifying the hyperparameters in the ```hyperparams``` dictionary and (2) returning a metric of the performance of a hyperparameter set such as the validation loss in the ```val_to_return``` variable:

 ```diff
 @@ -14,11 +14,14 @@ os.makedirs('results', exist_ok=True)